 Loneliness, however, occurs when a person desires more social connection and interaction than they are actually getting.

-Many people, for instance, struggled with loneliness during the COVID-19 pandemic when social distancing and shelter-in-place orders mandated that people limit their social interactions for an extended period of time.
+Many people, for instance, struggled with loneliness during the COVID-19 pandemic as a result of social distancing and shelter-in-place orders that mandated people to limit their social interactions for an extended period of time.

 But loneliness has many other root causes, as we’ll explore below.

 The Roots Of Loneliness Project: Unearth Why You’re Feeling Alone

 We’ve created a comprehensive, ever-evolving resource where you’ll learn about specific types of loneliness and their root causes.